Download and print as a PDF (141kB pdf)

 Royal College of Anaesthetists for patients and relatives.

-The information here is for guidance purposes only and is in no way intended to replace professional clinical advice by a qualified practitioner.
+The information in this leaflet is for guidance purposes only and is in no way intended to replace professional clinical advice by a qualified practitioner.